liflab/beepbeep-3-book/pre-markdown/reading/README.md

-Further reading
+Further Reading
 ===============

-## BeepBeep research papers
+## BeepBeep Research Papers

 BeepBeep has been the subject of multiple scientific research papers in the past couple of years.
 Here is a list of these publications.
 Note that each of them covers only a specific part of the system and that, depending on its age, may not faithfully reflect the current state of the implementation.
 Moreover, a few publications (mostly from 2014 and earlier) refer to version 1.x of BeepBeep, which worked differently from the current software.
 Some of these articles, however, detail interesting use cases where BeepBeep has been involved.